 Yes.
 Once an agreement is approved, you may view and save it in PDF form by clicking “Forms History” on the Dynamic Forms homepage (shown below).

-A supervisor is not obligated to approve every Flexible Work request.
+A supervisor is not obligated to approve every Flexible Work or Remote Work request.
 If there is a business need for an employee to be physically in the office, you can reasonably deny the request.
-Use the information on this site to help you make appropriate Flexible Work decisions.
-It is hoped that supervisors will take into consideration […]
+Use the information on this site to help you make appropriate decisions.
+It is hoped that supervisors will take into […]

 The following questions will help assess whether the positions in your area are conducive to Flexible Work and will help you make a well-informed decision: • Will the department/office workflow be either neutrally or positively impacted by Flexible Work?
 Can instant messaging, e-mail, telephone, and videoconferencing be used to adequately manage and fulfill the responsibilities […]